 The Reserve Bank of India (RBI) introduced today a new batch of banknotes for 500 Rupees.
-The note has inset letter ‘A’ at both its number panels and has signature of Urjit R. Patel, the central bank’s governor.
+The note has the inset letter ‘A’ on both its number panels and has the signature of Urjit R. Patel, the central bank’s governor.
 On the reverse, the year of printing ‘2017’ is mentioned.
 The earlier released new series of these notes had the inset letter ‘E’, which will be legit for use.
 Thus, the Rs.
 500 notes printed after demonetization can be used for any transactions and are not going to be outlawed.

 Image Source: business-standard.com

 Features of Rs.
 500 Note

 - Size: 66mm x150mm, Color: stone grey

 - Identification mark to enable the visually impaired people to identify the denomination

 - Swachh Bharat logo

 - Circle with Rs 500 at the right